cmciosu/hemp-db/README.md

 # hemp-db

-This repository will hosts all code and documentation for the Hemp DB Capstone, CS46X at Oregon State University
+This repository hosts all code for the Hemp DB Capstone Project, CS46X at Oregon State University

 ## Local Setup